Skip to main content

 Who Needs This Most?

-Anyone who has ever stood at a charger feeling confused or frustrated.
+Anyone who has ever stood at a charger looking at a screen that is hard to read, unclear, or frustrating.
 That said, some situations make EVcourse especially valuable:

-- → Drivers in their first months with an electric car.
-Everything is new.
-The plugs, the apps, the screens, the terminology.
+• Drivers who just switched to electric.
+The plugs, the apps, the screens, the terminology are all new.
 You are learning while standing at the charger, sometimes with a queue forming behind you.
-EVcourse gives you confidence that you are doing it right.
+EVcourse helps you read the screen in front of you without having to become an EV hobbyist.

-- → Anyone charging a rental, leased, or company EV.
-Unfamiliar car, unfamiliar charger, unfamiliar city.
-You do not have months of experience with this specific vehicle.
-The scan feature means you do not need it.
+• Anyone charging a rental, leased, or company EV.
+Unfamiliar car, unfamiliar charger.
+You do not have months of experience with this specific vehicle, and the scan feature means you do not need it.

 How Does It Fit with Your Other Apps?